 - CRJT 1230 Domestic Terrorism .....3 credits This course will introduce students to the study of terrorism, and will provide a basic knowledge of the history of terrorism as well as explore contemporary terrorism events.
 The course will review major theories and organizations in the field of domestic and international terrorism.
 F, S, Su - + CRJT 1240 Basic Bike Patrol ......3 credits This course is designed to teach officers how to carry out routine patrol responsibilities on a bicycle.
 The officers will learn how to ride safely and comfortably in traffic, off-road, and in the various conditions the officers are likely to experience while on patrol.
 This course will be particularly applicable to those departments that are committed to community-oriented policing.
 (Specialized Law Enforcement only) - + CRJT 1250 Basic Law Enforcement Chaplaincy ......
 1-3 credits A study of the responsibilities and procedures of law enforcement chaplains.
 Special attention is given to human relations and interaction within the law enforcement profession. - CRJT 1260 Report Writing for Public Safety ......3 credits Theory of and practice in the writing of technical letters and reports for public safety students.
 Topics include: how to structure writing and technical aids, such as graphics, diagrams, statistics, and illustrations for various job requirements.
 Students will receive experience in writing for their particular technical field.
-(Specialized Law Enforcement only) - CRJT 1270 School Resource Officer ......3 credits This course will deal with the history of the School Resource Officer Programs, their impact, future and day-to-day applications.
-It will enable departments to set up and implement their own School Resource Officer Program.
-(Specialized Law Enforcement only) - CRJT 1280 Fingerprint Technology ......3 credits This course will deal with all aspects of fingerprint techniques including identification, collection, preservation and court testimony. - CRJT 1290 1st Line Supervisors .......3 credits This course will provide the participants with the knowledge and skills necessary to carry out the functions and duties of a first line supervisor as an effective manager.
+(Specialized Law Enforcement only) - CRJT 1280 Fingerprint Technology ......3 credits This course will deal with all aspects of fingerprint techniques including identification, collection, preservation and court testimony. - CRJT 1290 1st Line Supervisors ......3 credits This course will provide the participants with the knowledge and skills necessary to carry out the functions and duties of a first line supervisor as an effective manager.
 It is designed for those officers recently promoted or those about to be promoted.
 (Specialized Law Enforcement only)

 - CRJT 1300 Hazardous Devices and Booby Traps .......3 credits This will be an officers' safety course to familiarize the participants with hazardous devices and booby traps that may be encountered on patrol, during a law enforcement career.
 (Specialized Law Enforcement only) - CRJT 1320 Criminal Justice Work with Juveniles ......
-3 credits A study of youth crimes and techniques used by police and courts in prevention and control; a review of the Tennessee Juvenile Code; and community service agencies providing services to delinquents. - CRJT 1350 Community Policing ......3 credits This course focuses on community policing in regard to the police responsibility and working relationships with the community, churches, schools, civic organizations, youth and juvenile population, and the minority groups. - CRJT 1360 Pedestrian Car Collision ......3 credits This course will develop a technical understanding of pedestrian dynamics and behavior and be able to recognize, interpret, and prepare physical evidence for identifying vehicle, medical and pedestrian behavior during collisions.
+3 credits A study of youth crimes and techniques used by police and courts in prevention and control; a review of the Tennessee Juvenile Code; and community service agencies providing services to delinquents. - + CRJT 1340 Talking Hands ......3 credits This course is designed to create departmental instructors in field communication utilizing "Talking Hands."
+Each student will receive two certificates: one for communicating with the deaf and hearing impaired and the second certificate will be for "Talking Hands" for the patrol officer.
+In addition, each student will receive two video tapes.
+(Specialized Law Enforcement only) - CRJT 1350 Community Policing ......3 credits This course focuses on community policing in regard to the police responsibility and working relationships with the community, churches, schools, civic organizations, youth and juvenile population, and the minority groups. - CRJT 1360 Pedestrian Car Collision ......3 credits This course will develop a technical understanding of pedestrian dynamics and behavior and be able to recognize, interpret, and prepare physical evidence for identifying vehicle, medical and pedestrian behavior during collisions.
 (Prerequisite: CRJT 1210 and an understanding of basic accident investigation math.)
 (Specialized Law Enforcement only)